xRenji/Battleship_state_tracker/README.md

 -	Cell class: Represent a cell on the board, has 3 attributes row, column and status There are 5 types of status

-On player board:
-- = empty cell
-S = the cell is allocated to a ship
+On player board: - = empty cell,   S = the cell is allocated to a ship

 On Enemy board:
-M = Missed
+  M = Missed ,
-H = Hit
+  H = Hit,
   D = Destroyed (once a ship has been destroyed all H transform to D)

 -	Ship class: represents a ship, it has several attributes such as its health, which is equal to the size given by the player.
 A flag to check if it is still alive.
 And a list that contains all cells that compose the ship position on the board.